canonical/ubuntu-pro-docs/user-management.rst

 Add a new user
 --------------

-* Navigate to *Administrators* from your `Landscape homepage <https://landscape.canonical.com>`_  navigate and scroll down to Invite an administrator.
+* Navigate to *Administrators* from your `Landscape homepage <https://landscape.canonical.com>`_  navigate and scroll down to *Invite an administrator*.
-* Provide the new user’s name and email address and role.
+* Provide the new user’s name, email address and role.
 * Click to send the invitation to join your Landscape account.

 **Note** that roles are custom defined in Landscape and control the access level individual users have within Landscape and to specific machines in your environment.
 As a best practice we always recommend only giving Landscape administrators enough access to perform their job.